 ETSI conducts NFV Plugtests where MANO, VNF, NFVI/VIM (i.e. Cloud), and other NFV vendors come together to perform interoperability testing.
 We were fortunate enough to participate in the 4th ETSI Plugtests as a MANO vendor with the goal of testing our Aarna Networks ONAP Distribution (ANOD) with VNF and NFVI/VIM (OpenStack) vendors.
-Both of us (RP and Sandeep) attended the event in person.
+Rajendra Mishra and I (Sandeep Sharma) attended the event in person.

 ETSI was a wonderful host.
 The participants were welcomed with an ETSI T-shirt and other goodies.
 A dinner was hosted by ETSI for all the participants at a beach side restaurant in Antibes, where we got to know some of the other participants better.
 And of course there were drinks and some great tasting food!